abrazinskas/SelSum/README.md

 # ﻿Learning Opinion Summarizers by Selecting Informative Reviews

 This repository contains the codebase and the dataset for the [corresponding EMNLP 2021 paper](https://arxiv.org/abs/2109.04325).
+Please star the repository and cite the paper if you find it useful.

 **SelSum** is a probabilistic (latent) model that selects informative reviews from large collections and subsequently summarizes them as shown in the diagram below.